CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 In a further step, the definition of the operating systems used at the server and client level and, if necessary, the selection of specific variants (eg Windows Server 2016 versus Windows Server 2012 or Linux versus a vendor-specific variant of Unix) follows.

 If a new network is set up, the detailed structure of the network must be planned as the exact technical basis for further work.
 The number and interaction of the intended servers must be specified.
 The tasks of the servers and the way of their use by the clients are to be determined.
 Based on the availability requirements, it must be determined to what extent redundant structures are to be provided in the network.
-Here are also the necessary specifications for the infrastructure (especially air conditioning and power supply, see SYS.1.1.M15 local uninterruptible and stable power supply) set.
+Here are also the necessary specifications for the infrastructure (especially air conditioning and power supply, see also SYS.1.1.M15 Local Uninterruptible and Stable Power Supply).
 In parallel, a general security policy must be developed (see SYS.1.1.M11Setting a security policy for a general server), which must then be supplemented by system-specific security guidelines and detailed guidelines for the use of hardware and software in the network (see also the modules for the individual server operating systems).

 **Procurement**